-The 2021-22 School Year was the first year SDWIHS accepted Title I funds.
-In 2022-23, SDWIHS became a Schoolwide Title I Program.
-The use of the Title I funds are described in this LCAP to meet the School Plan for Student Achievement (SPSA) requirements.
-The Title I funds are used to supplement the strategic plan directed at helping at-promise youth meet the state standards and graduate from high school.
-The school is using the LCAP to fulfill the planning requirements for Comprehensive Support and Improvement (CSI).
-The LEA did not receive Equity Multiplier Funding.
+In the 2021-22 school year, SDWIHS accepted Title I funds for the first time and became a Schoolwide Title I Program in 2022-23.
+Title I funds are used to supplement the strategic plan aimed at helping at-promise youth meet state standards and graduate from high school.
+The school uses the LCAP to fulfill planning requirements for Comprehensive Support and Improvement (CSI).